Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-\begin{enumerate} \item \textbf{Correction Type-1:} This correction type focuses on the model's utility of word language identification to disambiguate.
-That is when the model identifies the word's language to be the same as that of context and further utilises the correct semantically constrained meaning of the sentence. \item \textbf{Correction Type-2:} This correction corresponds to the utility of context to correct the word.
-When the model identifies the homograph language to be dissimilar to that of the context but utilises the meaning of the word within the bound of the sentence. \item \textbf{Confusion:} When the model is confused in the identification of word language or word meaning.
-These cases represent when the model is unable to assign a correct meaning to the word or is unable to assign any language identification to the word. \item \textbf{No Correction}: When the model identifies the word's language correctly and further utilises the word's meaning without considering the context. \end{enumerate} We note that the model successfully resolves the ambiguity of French, German, and Spanish homographs constrained in English sentences 70\% cases (see Figure~\hyperref[fig:main_t3]{3(D)} and {\em SI Appendix}, Section~\ref{SI:sub_section7}), with Correction Type-2 being the most frequently employed method, used in 47.53\% of cases for these words.
-However, for English homographs, the model performs corrections only 34\% cases (see {\em SI Appendix}, Section~\ref{SI:sub_section7}), reflecting the multilingual model's inability to effectively leverage non-English sentences to infer the correct meaning and perform corrections.
+We note that the model successfully resolves the ambiguity of French, German, and Spanish homographs constrained in English sentences in 70\% cases (see Figure~\hyperref[fig:main_t3_2]{4} and \hyperref[SI:sub_section7]{Appendix F}), with Correction Type-2 being the most frequently employed method, used in 47.53\% of cases for these words.
+However, for English homographs, the model performs corrections in only 34\% cases (see \hyperref[SI:sub_section7]{Appendix F}), reflecting the multilingual model's inability to effectively leverage non-English sentences to infer the correct meaning and perform corrections.
 However, English homographs that do undergo correction (34\% of homographs) also utilise Correction Type-2 majorly.
 The utility of Correction Type-2 highlights the model's ability to contextualise concepts from the sentences to disambiguate non-English homographs and accurately interpret word meanings.
-Further, we note that high-semantic sentences undergo correction more than low-semantic sentences.
-Furthermore, low-semantic sentences undergo no correction.
-Refer to {\em SI Appendix}, Figure~\ref{fig:hs_ls}.
+Further, we note that high-semantic sentences undergo correction more than low-semantic sentences (c.f.
+Figure ~\ref{fig:hs_ls} in \hyperref[SI:sub_section8]{Appendix G}).